-High above, the castle loomed—a crown of granite and shadow silhouetted against the bruised Scottish sky.
+High above, the castle loomed—a crown of granite and shadow etched against the bruised Scottish sky.
 This was the seat of the Ink.
-For a thousand years, the O’Dorchaidhes had bled into the stones of this place, their names etched into the Great Registry in ink that never faded.
+For a thousand years, the old sorcery bloodlines like the O’Dorchaidhes had bled into the stones of this place, their names etched into the Great Registry in ink that never faded.
 To Gwen, this wasn’t just a school; it was her birthright.
+And she had never been one to let a throne go unclaimed.

-Gwen smoothed her silver-blonde hair and checked her tailored wool trousers.
-While other girls, like the ever-fashion-first Sloan Sterling, had opted for the traditional short skirts and heels of the social elite, Gwen preferred the utility of a fitted silhouette and lug sole loafers.
+Gwen smoothed her silver-blonde hair, ensuring not a single strand escaped the gravity of her discipline.
+She had traded the traditional short skirts of the social elite for tailored wool trousers and lug-sole loafers.
 She knew how many eyes would be on her during the sorting.
-If the ancient magic of the stone decided to be temperamental today—as it often did when testing a specialty—she wouldn’t be caught tripping over heels.
+If the ancient magic of the stones decided to be temperamental today—as it often did when testing a sorcerer’s specialty—she wouldn’t be caught tripping over a pair of senseless heels.

 Trailing in Sloan’s wake were Charlotte Moreau and Estelle Durand, a matched set of legacy obligations that Gwen had endured since nursery school.
 Charlotte, with her strikingly dark features and heavy, shadowed eyes, looked as though she’d been born in a confessional.
 Beside her, Estelle was all luminous light—hair like spun honey and a complexion that seemed to catch the Highland sun like a star.

-Sloan was already air-kissing them, her laughter a perfect, practiced chime.
-She was far better at this—nurturing the delicate, poisonous flowers of high-society friendships.
+Sloan was far better at nurturing the delicate, poisonous flowers of high-society friendships.
 To Gwen, Charlotte and Estelle were simply variables in a family equation she was forced to solve with every changing season of their lives.
 Their parents shared status, board seats, society memberships; therefore, they were ‘friends.’

 “You’re fifteen minutes early, Sloan.
-Barely acceptable,” Gwen remarked, her thumb beginning its restless, rhythmic polish of the O’Dorchaidhe signet ring marked with her family’s crest.
+Barely acceptable,” Gwen remarked, her thumb and forefinger beginning its restless, rhythmic polish of the O’Dorchaidhe signet ring around her pinkie.

-“Gwen is just cross because we didn’t coordinate our luggage,” Estelle chirped, her star-like eyes darting over Gwen’s practical ensemble with a faint, shimmering disdain.
+“You’re just cross because we didn’t coordinate our luggage,” Estelle chirped, her star-like eyes darting over Gwen’s practical ensemble with a faint, shimmering disappointment.

-Gwen offered a thin, practiced smile that didn’t reach her eyes.
-Sloan was, like most Inks hailing from noble bloodlines, admirably ambitious.
+Gwen offered a thin, practised smile that didn’t reach her eyes.
+Sloan was, like most Inks, admirably ambitious.
 But her focus was always on the surface—the social gravity of being a pureblood.
 Charlotte and Estelle were satellites, orbiting whatever celestial body they could follow into relevancy.
 Gwen, however, was obsessed with the depth.

 Gwen’s gaze drifted away from them, scanning the gathered mass of students.
 The divide was already visible to her trained eye.
 There were the Inks—the legacy students who stood with a certain effortless posture, their magical signatures already feeling like heavy, velvet cloaks.
 Then, there were the Newbloods, the mixed-lineage students who looked around with a nervous, twitchy energy.